 Very few people get seasick on our tours.
 Our vessels are very stable—large enough to push through occasional wind-chop easily.
 We do not see ocean type swells as we are 90 miles from the open ocean and the water is calm on the vast majority of days.
 If a person is very prone to motion sickness we suggest taking a non-drowsy Dramamine or Bonine the night before and the morning of the tour.
 You may also give us a call the day before to check on sea-state forecasts.

 Simple.
 This is where the whales are.
 And…you’ll get to experience the beautiful scenery of the Skagit Valley, Anacortes, and Fidalgo Island!

 Most days are great weather-wise as the islands are situated in the rain shadow of the Olympic Mountains.
 We run our tours in almost all weather conditions, with the exception of a high-wind forecast.
 The whales definitely do not care if the weather isn’t perfect and their behaviors do not depend on the conditions.
 If we do encounter a rainy day, the Island Explorer has great coverage and protection from the weather!

 We have over 20 years of experience, excellent wildlife viewing vessel, exceptional staff, convenient schedule, reasonable prices, and WE GUARANTEE IT!
 We carry more guests on a smaller advertising budget than anyone in the business.
 Word of mouth is key — after one trip with us you’ll join our marketing team — and the Island Adventures Family!

 We saw whales on:

 Our route each day is determined by the morning’s whale information from our sighting network, other wildlife in the area, and the weather.
 It’s not determined by a ferry schedule or pre-determined route.
 Our goal is to show our guests as much wildlife as possible every day.
-See our vessel range where we’ve spotted whales.
+View larger map.